tobi-sb/ctw/README.md

 # Devs Empire - Landing Page

-A modern and professional landing page for "Devs Empire", a platform that allows developers to earn passive income by selling hosting services and recruiting other developers.
+A modern and professional landing page for "Devs Empire", a platform that allows developers to earn passive income by recommending hosting services and recruiting other developers.

 ## 🚀 Features